The Four Dimensional Dirac Equation in Five Dimensions: On the 5D Dirac equation in statistical physics

+Thermodynamics require $\Psi/k_B$ be real-valued, which is not granted by Eq.~\eqref{eq:Massieu} and remains to be established for each particular application.
+When the Massieu function is well defined, thermodynamic results may be used to identify $u$ in Eq.~\eqref{eq:Massieu} as a time scale specific to the statistical particle.\footnote{The time-scale $u$ may be thought as the minimum amount of time for which a particle should be observed in order to be assigned thermodynamical observables.
+In Ref.~\cite{Breban:2005wf}, this is called a {\it quantum of physical time}.} This is very different from current developments in non-hermitian quantum thermodynamics \cite{2010JPhA...43e5307J,Gardas:2016ia}, where the class of hamiltonians is carefully restricted such that the proposed formalism does not encounter difficulties.

-A major limitation of the above formalism is that it addresses only the thermodynamics of particle propagation.
+Many-particle statistics may be approached through an ergodic principle.
+We argue heuristically that single-particle propagation for the time interval $Nu$ is statistically equivalent, in terms of suitably defined observables, to that of an ensemble of $N$ distinguishable, non-interacting particles, for a time interval $u$ \cite{Breban:2005wf}.
+A major limitation of the formalism described in this section is that it addresses only the thermodynamics of particle propagation.
 This may not be sufficient to account for {\it all} temperature dependence observed in experiment, because the space-time metric may depend on temperature, as well.\footnote{For example, consider the model by which electrons propagate within metal at temperature $T$.
-It is natural to assume that the background of electron propagation depends on temperature, which also determines the thermal motion of the electrons.} This temperature dependence may be included empirically; here, it remains unaccounted for.
+It is natural to assume that the background of electron propagation depends on temperature, which also determines the thermal motion of the electrons.} This temperature dependence may be included empirically in the metric; here, it remains unaccounted for.
 While the role of temperature for the propagation problem defined by Eqs.~\eqref{eq:diracSpin__} and \eqref{eq:Massieu} may not be fully resolved, our approach allows for addressing other physical aspects, such as the thermodynamic impact of external fields.
 We discuss two physical systems to clarify the use of our formalism.